 The goals of emergency department care are relieving the discomfort of retention, assessing for any secondary injury to the renal system, and treatment of the primary cause of retention.

 Most patients with bladder outlet obstruction are in distress, and passage of a urethral catheter alleviates their pain and their urinary retention.
-Copious intraurethral lubrication including a topical anesthetic (2% lidocaine jelly) should be used, and a 16-French Coudé ...
+Copious intraurethral lubrication including a topical anesthetic (2% lidocaine jelly) should be used, and a 16-French Coudé catheter is recommended ...